Miss Nord-Pas-de-Calais

 Miss Nord-Pas-de-Calais is a French beauty pageant which selects a representative for the Miss France national competition from the region of Nord-Pas-de-Calais.
 Women representing the region under various different titles have competed at Miss France since 1920, although the Miss Nord-Pas-de-Calais title was not used regularly until 2010.

-The current Miss Nord-Pas-de-Calais is Agathe Cauet, who was crowned Miss Nord-Pas-de-Calais 2022 on 15 October 2022.
-Three women from Nord-Pas-de-Calais have been crowned Miss France:
+The current Miss Nord-Pas-de-Calais is Lola Lacheré, who was crowned Miss Nord-Pas-de-Calais 2024 on 19 October 2024.
+At Miss France 2025 on 14 December 2024, she placed as first runner-up.
+Four women from Nord-Pas-de-Calais have been crowned Miss France: